andrebrogard/aws-cdk-todo-demo/README.md

 ```
 cdk destroy DemoPipeline --profile toolsuser
 ```
-Destroying the pipeline will destroy the stacks that the pipeline has provisioned to dev, stage and prod.
-You need to remove all stacks that have been provisioned yourself.
+Destroying the pipeline will destroy the stacks that the pipeline has provisioned to dev and prod.
+You need to remove all stacks that have been provisioned yourself from each account.

-In cloudformation, delete the Application stacks in all accounts, delete the pipeline stack.
+In cloudformation, delete the Application stacks in the dev and prod accounts, but first delete the pipeline stack in the tools account.